 Response: Two applications had been submitted for support with energy costs.
 One bid failed.
 Sport England had not offered clarity on the reasons for failure.
-It was hoped that the current bid would enable investment in energy efficient measures and also support technology to measure and monitor the water of pools and new swimming pool covers which retained heat overnight.
+It was hoped that the current bid would support technology to measure and monitor the water of pools and new swimming pool covers which retained heat overnight.